R0B0TB0SS/minecraft-player-manager/README.md

 ### Usage
 1. Navigate to the **Server View** in Pelican Panel.
 2. Click on the **Player** tab in the navigation menu.
 3. You will see a list of players.
-Click "View" (or "詳細") to see real-time details and inventory.
+Click "View" to see real-time details and inventory.